chicagopython/algosig/_posts/2020-02-06-merge-two-linked-lists.md

 >>> 1 3 7
 ```

-And now we can approach our solution:
+And now we can approach our solution.
+This algorithm runs in `O(n)` time.

 ```python
 def merge_two_lists(l1: ListNode, l2: ListNode) -> ListNode: